Boston-University-Microbiome-Initiative/BU16s/README.md

 # BU16s
 16s pipeline that utilizes Boston University's SCC.
 Uses QIIME2 with cutadapt to trim primers, dada2 to generate ASVs, and clusters ASVs to SILVA99 with vsearch.
-Closed-reference pipeline is in production.

 # Set up
 There is no installation.
 The code exists in the SCC.